Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: SI Appendix

 \subsection{Predictive Strength of Lexical Features}

-As we show AI significantly changes lexical features, it is expected that the distribution of each feature would be different in the pre-AI and post-AI periods.
-We show this through the histograms captured in each panel of Figure~\ref{fig:word_count_predictive}.
-For instance, the distribution of petition word count shifts from the 6-45 word decile to the 200-228 word decile.
+As we show AI, significantly changes lexical features, and it is expected that the distribution of each feature would be different in the pre-AI and post-AI periods.
+We show this through the histograms captured in each panel of SI Appendix Figure~\ref{fig:word_count_predictive}.
+For instance, the distribution of petition word count shifts from the 5-45 word decile to the 200-228 word decile.
 The post-AI word count mode corresponds to the word count that the AI feature tends to produce, which is the 100-250 word range.
-Figure~\ref{fig:word_count_predictive} also shows the marginal means of word count deciles are shown in the pre-AI and post-AI periods.
+SI Appendix Figure~\ref{fig:word_count_predictive} also shows the marginal means of word count deciles in the pre-AI and post-AI periods.
 The marginal mean of each decile corresponds to the predicted probability of a positive outcome, as measured by the presence of at least one comment within 30 days of petition post.
+We calculated CIs with HC3 heteroskedasticity-consistent standard errors~\cite{longervin2000}.
 Before access to AI, higher word count deciles corresponded to higher average predicted probability of a positive outcome.
 Thus, with the shift of petition word count to the 100-300 word range, we would expect to see petitions that have average mean predicted probability of positive outcome in the 0.3-0.4 range.
-However, with access to the feature, the predictive strength of word count plateaus once it enters the AI-range: petitions are no longer more likely to receive a positive outcome than their shorter counterparts.
-In fact, petitions in the 97-130 range have higher, though insignificantly so, average marginal means than petitions in the 167-200 word range.
+However, with access to the feature, the predictive strength of word count plateaus once it enters the AI-range: lengthier petitions are no longer more likely to receive a positive outcome than their shorter counterparts.
+In fact, petitions in the 97-130 word range have higher, though insignificantly so, average marginal means than petitions in the 167-200 word range.
 We observe similar patterns for the Flesch-Kincaid grade level and the MATTR.